ebzeal/store-manager/README.md

 A retail store app for inventory and sales management.

 # Installation
- use ```git clone https://github.com/ebzeal/store-manager ``` to copy the codes into your repository/local computer to acccess the codes
+ * use ```git clone https://github.com/ebzeal/store-manager ``` to copy the codes into your repository/local computer to acccess the codes
+* npm init
+* To run npm run start

 # Features
 * There are two access priviledges